Cousin Itt

 Cousin Itt is a fictional character in the Addams Family television and film series.
 He was developed specifically for the 1964 television series and is a regular supporting character in subsequent motion-picture, television and stage adaptations.

 Character background

 Cousin Itt is a diminutive, hirsute being, his visible form composed entirely of floor-length hair.
-He is often attired in bowler hat and round sunglasses, and speaks in a high-pitched gibberish that is understood only by his family.
-As he was created specifically for the television series, illustrations of the character by cartoonist Charles Addams followed the show's debut, first in a single-panel sketch showing Itt on the telephone ("This is It speaking"), and later in family-portrait artwork.
+He is often attired in a bowler hat and round sunglasses, and speaks in a high-pitched gibberish that is understood only by his family.
+Although the character was developed at the suggestion of producer David Levy for the upcoming live-action television series, Charles Addams actually introduced the creature to the public before the show's 1964 debut.
+The character first appeared in a single-panel sketch in the October 12, 1963 issue of The New Yorker, which depicted the hair-covered figure answering the telephone with the caption, "This is It speaking."
+Illustrations of the character in family-portrait artwork followed later.
 He drives a Messerschmitt Kabinenroller.